close

 Canal cruise

-The most obvious choice for exploring the canals and waters of Amsterdam is a canal cruise.
-There are plenty of companies registered and offering cruises the whole year round.
+The most obvious (and popular) choice for exploring the canals and waters of Amsterdam is a canal cruise.
+There are plenty of companies registered and offering cruises the whole year round - and many offer various different packages and experiences.

 For those who also want to go sightseeing in Amsterdam, there are companies that offer hop-on hop-off boats.
-On these particular boats, you can hop-off to visit an attraction and then hop back on the next boat to journey onto your next stop.
+On these particular boats, you can hop off to visit an attraction and then hop back on the next boat to journey onwards to your next stop - making them a great choice for anyone wanting to combine a cruise with some museums or other attractions.

 You could also rent a boat yourself and cruise through Amsterdam.
 There are several options when it comes to renting a boat.
-You could rent a small boat and sail yourself, rent with a skipper or rent a larger boat with a skipper.
+You could rent a small boat and sail yourself, or rent a larger boat with a skipper.

 Sailing yourself could cost less than buying a ticket for a canal tour, but this depends on how many people you sail with and, of course, you will often have to pay a deposit when renting a boat.
 You will get the deposit back, but you do have to have the funds to put it down first.

-In the Netherlands, you can operate a boat that is less than 15 metres in length without a sailing license.
-For larger boats or boats which can travel faster than 20 km / hour however, you will either need a boating license or to hire a skipper.
+In the Netherlands, you can operate a boat that is less than 15 metres in length without a sailing licence.
+For larger boats or boats which can travel faster than 20 kilometres and hour, however, you will either need a boating licence or to hire a skipper.

-You could take a more sporty approach to exploring the waters of Amsterdam and go supping (stand-up-paddling).
-This involves getting on a surfboard and pushing yourself forwards with a sup-paddle.
+You could take a more sporty approach to exploring the waters of Amsterdam and go SUPing (stand-up paddleboarding).
+This involves getting on a surfboard and pushing yourself forward with a SUP-paddle.

 Rowing